Visit

 If you are looking to see historic sailing ships set in a traditional Cornish harbour then Charlestown is the place to visit.

 Charlestown also has some of the most beautiful architecture in Cornwall.
-The lock gate is of particular interest, with the water levels in the Inner Harbour always maintained whilst the water in the Outer Harbour goes in and out with the tide – so walking across the lock gate can even be nerve-wracking for some!
+The lock gate is of particular interest, with the water levels in the Inner Harbour usually maintained whilst the water in the Outer Harbour goes in and out with the tide.
+The lock gate is currently under reconstruction, so the harbour is fully tidal.
+We look forward to having a working harbour again by the end of summer 2025.

 Charlestown Harbour is also the setting for many famous film and television productions, so visitors to the Harbour can see where the likes of The Three Musketeers, Taboo, Poldark and BAIT were filmed.